NorthernMan54/homebridge-dht/README.md

 # 4 - Configure the Plugin

-A minimal config.json looks like This
+A minimal config.json looks like this

 ```
 {